 Warehouse location is becoming one of the most important factors for a business’s logistics system.
 In this regard, real estate firm Colliers International states that year-to-date US industrial real estate transactions totaled $44.5 billion — a 17.2% increase from 2019.
 And at midyear, the industrial asset class is the only property type to have posted positive year-over-year growth, according to Real Capital Analytics.

-In addition, some of the trends set to shape logistics real estate in the coming years are already on the horizon: taller storage installations, XXL warehouses (measuring over 500,000 square feet and usually located far from cities), and smaller facilities established close to large urban areas (the extreme case being micro-fulfillment centers).
+In addition, some of the trends set to shape logistics real estate in the coming years are already on the horizon: taller storage installations, XXL warehouses (measuring over 50,000 square metres and usually located far from cities) and smaller facilities established close to large urban areas (the extreme case being micro-fulfilment centres).

 Urban logistics: symbiosis between companies

 Access to communication nodes is vital for distribution.
-Therefore, logistics centers have traditionally served as an urban logistics real estate solution.
+Therefore, logistics centres have traditionally served as an urban logistics real estate solution.
 These are specific areas in cities where companies in the logistics sector coexist.
-The main advantage of setting up an industrial warehouse in these spaces is that businesses can share transportation and storage resources, with the aim of cutting costs and accessing better infrastructures.
+The main advantage of setting up an industrial warehouse in these spaces is that businesses can share transport and storage resources, with the aim of cutting costs and accessing better infrastructures.

 On the other hand, industrial real estate pressure is seeping more and more into cities, with the purpose of reducing delivery times.
-The latest trend in this respect consists of micro-fulfillment centers.
+The latest trend in this respect consists of micro-fulfilment centres.
 These are warehouses involving little complexity and normally located within urban areas to ensure efficient last-mile management.

 Logistics real estate: land shortage solutions

 In view of the drop in supply of industrial land, the sector currently finds itself up against a price increase that’s pushing companies to take measures to optimise the space they already have.
 These are some of the main solutions that could be adopted to obtain greater storage capacity: